If you suspect a gas leak it is essential that you know what to do, it could save lives.

-The Gas Regulations state that we have to ensure that gas installations and appliances installed in your home are checked for safety every 12 months and to provide all our tenants with a Landlords Gas Safety Certificate.
+We have a legal responsibility to ensure that gas installations and appliances installed in your home are checked for safety every 12 months and to provide all our tenants with a Landlords Gas Safety Certificate.
 This same legal requirement also applies to all tenants to allow us access into your homes to carry out this work.
 We operate on an 11-month target rather than 12 months as this allows us time to escalate proceedings should access not be provided.

-When your safety check is due Kiwi Building Services will write to you with an appointment to let you know when we will be calling at your home.
-If this appointment is not convenient simply contact Kiwi Building Services to arrange an alternative date for us to visit you.
-The telephone number of our Gas Safe Register gas engineers will be included.
+When your safety check is due, GTD will write to you with an appointment to let you know when we will be calling at your home.
+If this appointment is not convenient simply contact the number on the letter to arrange an alternative date for the visit.

 Your home needs an annual gas safety check and service to:

 • To ensure gas appliances are working effectively, efficiently and are safe.

 • It is a legal requirement.

 • When you signed your tenancy agreement, you agreed to allow us access to carry out this test.